Elizabeth Smart: Activism and media coverage

+In 2019, Smart, and numerous other high-profile female kidnapping survivors, participated in the Lifetime documentary Smart Justice: The Jayme Closs Case, which touches on the 2018 kidnapping of Wisconsin teenager Jayme Closs, and the murders of her parents.
+Smart and the other women offer their perspectives on how Jayme can heal and recover.

 In 2021, Smart competed on The Masked Dancer as "Moth".
 She was eliminated during the third episode of the series, placing eighth overall in the competition.

-In 2022, Elizabeth Smart was the executive producer of the Lifetime movie Stolen by Their Father as part of its "Ripped from the Headlines" feature film which talked about Lizbeth Meredith's plans to reclaim her daughters after being kept in Greece by Meredith's ex-husband Greg during their visit to him.

-In 2023, Smart was the executive producer of the Lifetime movie The Girl Who Escaped: The Kara Robinson Story which detailed the abduction of Kara Robinson at the hands of Richard Evonitz.

 Personal life

 On November 11, 2009, Smart left Salt Lake City to serve as a missionary for the Church of Jesus Christ of Latter-day Saints in Paris.
 Smart temporarily returned from her mission in November 2010 to serve as the chief witness in the federal trial of Brian David Mitchell.
 After the trial, she returned to France to finish her mission, coming home to Utah in early 2011.

-While serving as missionaries in the Paris Mission, Smart met Scotland native Matthew Gilmour.
+While serving as a missionary in the Paris Mission, Smart met Scotland native Matthew Gilmour.
 In January 2012, after a courtship of one year, they became engaged.
 They married on February 18, 2012, in a private ceremony in the Laie Hawaii Temple.
-Since then, the couple has had three children in 2015, 2017, and 2018.
+Since then, the couple have had three children: daughter Chloe Rose on February 7, 2015; son James on April 2, 2017; and daughter Olivia on November 7, 2018.
+As of 2023, the family lives in Wasatch County, Utah.

+In 2019, Smart's father, Ed, came out as gay and left the Church of Jesus Christ of Latter-day Saints, leading to the divorce of her parents.
+Smart stated that she would support both of her parents during this time.

-In 2019, while traveling home to Utah aboard a Delta Airlines flight, Smart alleged that she was awakened by a male passenger next to her rubbing her inner thigh.
+Also in 2019, while traveling home to Utah aboard a Delta Air Lines flight, Smart alleged that she was awakened by a male passenger next to her rubbing her inner thigh.
 She reported the incident and began a self-defense program for women and girls called Smart Defense.